mariadb-corporation/skysql-api-cli/docs/rst/skysqlcli_get_allowlist.rst

 ::

   -h, --help         help for allowlist
+  -l, --limit int    Number of records to return.
+Can be used for paginating results in conjuntion with offset. (default 100) -o, --offset int   Number of records to skip when retrieved.
+Can be used for paginating results in conjunction with limit.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~